Aki78/ReaktorTrain/readme.md

 # Drone Monitoring App

 This app is designed to monitor and track drones in a 500 by 500 meter square, and provide information about pilots who have recently violated the no-fly zone (NDZ).
-The no-fly zone is a circle with a 100 meter radius, centered at position (250000, 250000).
+The no-fly zone is a circle with a 100 meter radius, centered at position (250, 250) meters.

 ### The app retrieves data about drone positions and pilot information from two endpoints: